 Psychologist James Garbarino who spent a decade interviewing murderers on Death Row found that murderers are made at home.

 Angry young people don’t fall from the sky their environment shapes them into killers.
-Stopping them by institutionalizing them or sending them to psychiatrists is like putting bandaid on a gaping wound.
+Stopping them by institutionalizing them or sending them to psychiatrists is like putting a bandaid on a gaping wound.

 Prevention is the best cure.
-And it starts when they are babies, nurturing them, loving them and bonding with them.
+And it starts when they are babies, nurturing them, loving them, and bonding with them.
 Then it will not matter how easily guns are available.
 No person who feels loved by his family ever wants to kill and destroy another life.
 They will only think of protecting and saving lives.

 Blaming Trump, lax gun laws, psychotropic drugs, video games, mental illness will not solve the problem.
-It’s time parents realize, evolve and takes total responsibility for their kids’ well-being, both emotional, physical and spiritual.
+It’s time parents realize, evolve, and takes total responsibility for their kids’ well-being, both emotional, physical, and spiritual.
 The only other alternative is selecting who will have kids – issuing a license to parent.

 Banished Knowledge: Facing Childhood Injuries – Alice Miller